 Requesting an Amendment to Your Health Protected Information

 You have the right to request an amendment to your protected health information under the HIPAA Privacy Rule (45 C.F.R.
 164.526) should your dispute the accuracy of the information contained within your Exeter Hospital medical record.
-To submit a request to amend your health information you will need to complete the Request for Amendment of Health Inforamtion form listed below.
-For more information about requesting an amendment to your health information, please contact the Medical Records department at (603)580-6228.
+To submit a request to amend your health information you will need to complete the Request for Amendment of Health Information form listed below.
+Please be advised that your request will be processed within sixty (60) days from the date received.
+For more information about requesting an amendment to your health information, please contact the Health Information Management Department at (603)580-6228.

 Request for Amendment of Health Information